 Videos promoted by GGVideos have been screened and found to be useful, watchable, and free of statements contrary to known evidence.
 (If you suspect that we’ve missed something, let us know and we’ll look into it.
 Write: firstname.lastname@example.org.)

 The videos were produced by a range of experts, including those at 18 U.S. Extension universities.
 To help guide viewers to videos most helpful in their own gardens, the video-maker’s location is prominently displayed.

-The need for curated gardening videos arose in discussion on the Garden Professors Blog Facebook group about the often inaccurate information being served up to the public by search engines, including the number two search engine – Youtube.
-It’s hard to find instruction that’s free of advertorials, harmful home remedies or exaggerated claims by advocates for their cause.
+The need for curated gardening videos arose in discussion on the Garden Professors Blog Facebook group about the often inaccurate information being served up to the public by search engines, including the number two search engine – YouTube.
+It’s hard to find instruction that’s free of advertorials, harmful home remedies or exaggerated claims by advocates.
 And unlike in earlier times, TV channels like HGTV no longer teach gardening.

-To receive 1-2 emails per month about newly added videos, sign up for our Updates.
+To receive 1-2 emails per month about newly added videos and seasonal guides, sign up for our Updates.

 GGVideos is primarily a labor of love by people passionate about its mission, so the expenses are low.
-To date, they have included website and graphics help performed by freelancers and some filing fees.
-Starting in the summer of 2017 GGVideos will be paying horticulturist Charlie Nardozzi to curate videos about growing edibles.
+To date, they have included website and graphics help performed by freelancers, and some filing fees.
+GGVideos has contracted with horticulturist and veg-growing expert Charlie Nardozzi to curate videos about growing edibles.

 Meet the Editors and Advisory Team behind GGVideos.